Health care in Poland

-Health care in Poland is insurance based, delivered through a publicly funded health care system called the Narodowy Fundusz Zdrowia, which is free for all the citizens of Poland provided they fall into the "insured" category (usually meaning that they have health insurance paid for by their employer, or are the spouse or child of an insured person).
+Health care in Poland is insurance-based and provided through a publicly funded system known as the National Health Fund.
+It is free for all Polish citizens who fall under the "insured" category, which typically includes individuals with employer-paid health insurance or those who are the spouse or child of an insured person.

 According to Article 68 of the Polish Constitution everyone has a right to have access to health care.
-Citizens are granted equal access to the publicly funded healthcare system.
+Citizens are granted equal access to the publicly-funded healthcare system.
 In particular, the government is obliged to provide free health care to young children, pregnant women, disabled people, and the elderly.
-However, private healthcare use is very extensive in Poland.
+However, private health care use is very extensive in Poland.
 Patients who are uninsured have to pay the full cost of medical services.

-According to a study conducted by CBOS in 2016, out of 84% patients taking part in the survey, 40% declared use of both private and public health services, 37% use only public health care, and 7% use only private health services.
-77% of all responders declared using private health care is caused by long waiting for public health care services.
+According to a 2016 study by CBOS, among the 84% of patients who participated in the survey, 40% reported using both private and public health services, 37% relied solely on public health care, and 7% used only private services.
+Additionally, 77% of all respondents indicated that long wait times for public health care were the main reason for turning to private care.

 Financing and health expenses

 The main financing source is health insurance in the National Health Fund.
 Citizens are obligated to pay insurance fees (redistributed tax) which is 9% deducted from personal income (7,75% is deducted from the tax, 1,25% covered by insured goes directly to the National Health Fund).

 The national budget covers around 5% of all health care expenses.
 Since 2007 emergency rescue services are financed in total from the national budget.
 About 70% of health expenses in Poland are covered by the National Health Fund, with the remaining 30% coming from private health insurance.

 Structure

 The management of the public health system is divided between the Minister of Health and three levels of territorial self-government.
 It has been suggested that this delays response to problems.

 The structure of the health system in Poland is regulated by these laws:

-The Narodowy Fundusz Zdrowia is the National Health Fund of Poland.
+The services are funded by the National Health Fund.